Unfortunately, your question is not complete so I will have to guess as to your question.

 We would recommend that you contact a personal injury attorney that handles slip, trip and fall cases.
 Most likely, the personal injury attorney will give you a free case evaluation and will let you know whether he/she feels your case should be pursued.
 Good luck.

 Yes and no. Washington state is a community property state so it depends on a few factors whether an accident settlement is considered community property.
 If you received a settlement for "pain and suffering" then this amount is not a community asset.
-If you co-mingled your settlement with marital...Read more »
+If you co-mingled your settlement...Read more »

 The "statute of limitations" or the amount of time in which you are able to file a claim varies from state-to-state.
 In Washington state, there is a three year period in which an injured person has the right to sue.

 You should contact a personal injury attorney who represents "slip, trip & fall" cases.
 If you were injured due to the negligence on the part of the county for failing to keep the sidewalk in a reasonable and safe condition, you may have a valid claim.
-Don't let too much time pass and be sure to...Read more »
+Don't let too much time...Read more »

 Other insurance company agent is apparently overworked and trying to foist some blame on me for being on the road when his insured ran red light!
 They ignore my request for info like transcript of statement of insured and I am preparing a legal issues letter for them now because agent is...
 Read more »